 Furthermore, most managers believe, pricing teams without the right level of soft skills are limiting productivity and accelerating team underperformance.

 Conversely, 88% of pricing teams believe that they are not set up for success in the first place.
 For instance, they are under-resourced or do not have the right leadership in place to deliver complex pricing outcomes.

 Human resources decision-makers in Australia are working hard to build a culture of collaboration.
-However, finding it very difficult to break down siloed decision making and inter-departmental rivalry.
+However, I found it very difficult to break down siloed decision-making and inter-departmental rivalry.
 Many teams can be resistant to changing legacy pricing.
 Others merely comply and very little actually gets done.
 It can require multiple sign-offs to make even the simplest price change.
 In addition, many businesses do not know where to start prioritising their current price management.
 Oftentimes, delay making any changes or fixing any issues.

 “Substantial capability gaps in Australian organisations are impacting organisational health and prosperity,” Taylor Wells said in its study, Pricing Management Talent Challenges in Australia and New Zealand.

-Critical soft skills missing or under-developed: empathy, problem solving and creativity, and fostering collaboration and innovation with sales.
+Critical soft skills are missing or underdeveloped: empathy, problem-solving and creativity, and fostering collaboration and innovation with sales.

 Commercial Skills: Why Traditional Talent Management Doesn’t Work For Pricing Teams